chunwangpro/CSP_Graph/README.md

 - 2D-Grid with each node present  P( X <= i, Y <= j)

-- Directed graph with out edge to upper and right node (Monotonicity).
+- Directed graph with outedge to upper and right node (Monotonicity).

 - Supervised learning, each node has a value represent its probability.